sshaper/Android251_public/ScottsExamples/TestStuff/README.txt

 SecondFragment.java

 BlankActivity36NavGraph
 Here I used the 3.6 blank activity which includes the navgraph and some starting fragments.
 I added the safeargs and passed a string.
 Very easy.

+RecycleViewFragment
+This is an example of running an recycle view in a fragment

+RecycleViewFragmentCardView
+This is the same as above example except with the card view addded.
+INTERESTING NOTE: I had to use the recycleview and cardview implementations in the gradle file for this project but I did not for the AndroidStudioDevelopmentEssentials3.5 book when doing it for 3.6